 - making employees feel connected and ‘at home’ even without a permanent desk, such as encouraging opportunities for social interactions.

 The bottom line

 No matter the workplace strategy, there will be impacts on workforce wellness.
-However, designing a workplace that meets your business’ vision and requirements, instead of focusing on what’s cool and trendy, will always result in better outcomes.
+However, designing a workplace that meets your business’ future vision and requirements, instead of focusing on what’s cool and trendy, will always result in better outcomes.
 ABW is a flexible and dynamic style of working which will support your employees to do their best work and encourage a culture of workplace wellness.